- Amazing games already available

 Related: PS4 Pro vs PS4

 If the headset still feels a little loose, there’s a plastic dial you can turn to tighten it a bit more.
-The reason why the headset is so comfortable is because it never feels like it’s “gripping” around your head.
+The reason why the headset is so comfortable is that it never feels like it’s “gripping” around your head.
 The weight of the headset rests equally on your forehead and the back of your head, and there are small rubber flaps to sit on your nose to help block out external light.
 Unlike with Oculus and Vive, wearing glasses in PSVR isn’t a problem either.

 Another thing that’s very easy for the PlayStation VR to pull off, and something I only noticed while playing Batman: Arkham VR, is allowing the player to turn 180 degrees while still tracking movement.